How to upgrade RAM on MacBook Air (+ bonus tips for MacBook Pro)

 Turning off visual effects is another simple way to speed up your MacBook Air.
 Read the instructions below.

-• Animate opening applications.
+• Animate opening applications

-• Automatically hide, and show the Dock.
+• Automatically hide and show the Dock

 4. Clean up desktop

-How to upgrade RAM on other Mac models
+How to enable Stacks on Mac

 Although there isn't a simple MacBook Air RAM upgrade, now you are aware of other ways to free up RAM and keep your Mac up to speed.
 Good luck!